thiagorobert/thiagorobert.github.io/_posts/2022-01-02-github-pages-and-jekyll.markdown

-# I just deployed this blog using GitHub Pages and Jekyll.
+## I just deployed this blog using GitHub Pages and Jekyll

 It works!
 It was actually pretty smooth.
 Even using a custom domain was relatively straightforward, I have it deployed at [blog.thiago.pub](http://blog.thiago.pub).